 Published by Boosey & Hawkes, Theodore Presser, Vanderbeek & Imrie Ltd., Southern Percussion and McKenna-Keddie Publishing, Barker has received numerous broadcasts of her compositions on American public radio, Hong Kong radio, Swedish radio and the BBC.

 Two CDs are dedicated solely to Barker’s chamber compositions: Composers Recordings Inc.'s Nyvaigs CD which is currently distributed by New World Records, and Meyer Media's Geenyoch CD which includes a bonus DVD featuring four music videos created by British cameraman John Anthony Palmer.
 In reviewing the Geenyoch CD, critic Jon Alan Conrad noted that Barker’s music “sounds familiar and yet always new.
 While speaking in her own distinctive compositional voice, it answers the emotional and visceral needs that music has always met”.
 Conrad also notes Barker’s ability to “incorporate thrilling new sounds”, and that “there is always a gratifying curve and arch to her vocal and instrumental phrases, as well as in the shaping and pacing of whole movements”.
 Further ensembles who have recorded Barker's compositions on CD and DVD include Mélomanie (2103 Excursions CD), 6ixwire (2013 Sixth Sense DVD) and the Virginia Children's Chorus (2005 Golden Thread CD).
-Two new CD recordings of Barker's compositions were released in 2016 and 2017.
-The first is a recording of Moana and BuMian performed by internationally renowned British pianist, Martin Jones, and released on the PnOVA American Piano Music Series from Mahin Media.
-The second is an EP Release from Meyer Media LLC of A Lassie's Love, recorded by Scottish Ensemble, Vocali3e.
-In 2018 and 2019 two further CDs of Barker's compositions will be released by Naxos and Navona respectively: a recording of Na Tri Peathraichean by American flautist, Alice K. Date with American pianist, John Novacek; and a recording of ...to the pale green sea of evening... by American clarinetist, Christopher Nichols, with the composer on piano.
+Three new CD recordings of Barker's compositions were released in 2016, 2017 and 2018.
+The first was a recording of Moana and BuMian performed by internationally renowned British pianist, Martin Jones, and released on the PnOVA American Piano Music Series from Mahin Media LLC.
+The second was an EP Release from Meyer Media LLC of A Lassie's Love, recorded by Scottish Ensemble, Vocali3e.
+The third was a recording of Na Tri Peathraichean by American flautist, Alice K. Date, with American pianist, John Novacek, released on Naxos Records.
+In 2019 a further composition by Barker will be released by Navona: a recording of ...to the pale green sea of evening... by American clarinetist, Christopher Nichols, with the composer on piano.
 An extensive video recording catalog of Barker’s compositions is also published online.